Data Commentary: Sodium tripolyphosphate in food related queries and attention changes

 Global collaboration: formulate differentiated solutions for different markets (such as promoting compounding technology to enter Brazil and focusing on modified STPP to break through the EU).

-Sodium tripolyphosphate (STPP) is a widely used chemical in various industries, from detergents to food processing.
+Sodium tripolyphosphate (STPP) is a common chemical compound used in detergents, food processing, and industrial applications.

 WhatsApp us